Definition of

 Umbilical cord stem cells

-They are extracted from the umbilical cord after birth and are a rich source of hematopoietic stem cells.
-They have the advantage of being less likely to cause immune rejection in therapies.
-Their use has grown in treatments for blood diseases and immune system disorders.
+They are removed from the umbilical cord after birth and are a rich source of hematopoietic stem cells.
+They have the advantage of being less likely to cause immunological rejection in therapies.
+Its use has grown in treatments for blood diseases and immune system disorders.

 Stem cells are used in tissue repair and various medical treatments.